3mdeb/96boards-docs-wiki/HiKeyUEFI.md

          1) If SD card is present, boot from SD card.
          2) If SD card is _not_ present, boot from eMMC.
     b.
 If boot device is eMMC.
-         Always boot from eMMC whether SD card is present.
+         Always boot from eMMC whether SD card is present or not.
 It's used when SD card is just mass storage device.
 For this case, people always leave SD card in slot.
 ```

 ## Set Serial Number in recovery mode